Pop Culture Madness!

 Finally, Pac-Man's Perfect Score!
 Billy Mitchell, played Pac-Man for six hours non-stop to reach the 256th screen and achieve a score of 3,333,360.
 Pac-Man was released in 1980.

-In the 1931 movie Frankenstein the line "Now I know what it feels like to be God!" following "It's alive!
-It's alive!" was censored by audio of a clap of thunder because it was considered blasphemous and was only just restored in 1999, nearly 70 years later.
+In the 1931 movie Frankenstein, the line “Now I know what it feels like to be God!” following “It’s alive!
+It’s alive!” was censored by audio of a clap of thunder because it was considered blasphemous and was only just restored in 1999, nearly 70 years later.

-Harvard physicist Lene Hau was able to slow down light to 17 meters per second and by 2001, was able to stop light completely.
+Harvard physicist Lene Hau was able to slow down light to 17 meters per second and, by 2001, was able to stop light completely.

 Google brought in 16 students to test out their search engine.
 Upon reaching the site, they sat still for 45 seconds, just staring.
 Worried, Google finally asked what was wrong.
-All 16 responded the same: they were waiting for the rest of the page to load.
+All 16 responded the same: waiting for the rest of the page to load.

 Flea played completely naked with the Red Hot Chili Peppers on Woodstock '99.